justinsgithub/prisma-generator-next/README.md

 # Installation

-- This package assumes you have project initialized with Prisma, Next.JS.
+- This package assumes you have a project initialized with Prisma, Next.JS.

 - Works best with a few dependencies to validate api-routes and keep code DRY